cutz-j/ACCV/README.md

-# Extra Representation Is All You Need.
+# Compensating for the Lack of Extra Training Data by Learning Extra Representation.

 ## Overview of our framework.
 <img src='./image/overview.jpg' width=1000>